EnderIce2/FennixProject/README.md

 ## Todo
 - [ ] Figure out how to make the interrupts push es, fs & gs into REGISTERS structure
-- [ ] Change the multitasking implementation with a better one
+- [ ] Replace the multitasking implementation with a better one
 - [ ] Fix the multitasking page table switching
+- [ ] Complete implementation for driver loading
+- [ ] Make a working version of process messaging (IPC)